 Jason K. Levine, Executive Director

 Jason has long been involved in his community, both close to home and nationally.
-Currently, Jason serves as a board member of the DC based, nationally focused, Advocates for Highway and Auto Safety and the Canadian Automobile Protection Association.
+Currently, Jason serves as a board member of Advocates for Highway and Auto Safety as well as the Canadian Automobile Protection Association.
 On the local level, he served seven years on the Board of Directors for the Washington, DC Chapter of the Crohn’s and Colitis Foundation, fulfilled a term each as Chairman and Vice Chairman of the Montgomery County, Maryland Advisory Committee on Consumer Protection; and as a Commissioner of the Montgomery County, Maryland Commission on Health.

 EMAIL JASON to get in touch about the Center’s activities and press inquiries.